Tonywuhk/realai.org/timing.md

 ### Ray Kurzweil

 Ray [Kurzweil](http://www.kurzweilai.net/) predicted in his 2005 book [The Singularity Is Near: When Humans Transcend Biology](http://singularity.com/) that strong AI would emerge around 2029.
 He has kept his prediction since then, and in an [IEEE report](http://spectrum.ieee.org/computing/software/humanlevel-ai-is-right-around-the-corner-or-hundreds-of-years-away#RayKurzweil) on 31 May 2017, reiterated his belief that computer would exceed human capabilities by 2029.
+He elaborated further in a [video](https://futurism.com/videos/ray-kurzweil-singularity-will-arrive-by-2045/) that 2029 is the year he believes "we will have completed the reverse engineering of the human brain."
+Note that building AGI doesn't necessarily requires that.

 As of August 2017, Kurzweil leads a team of about 35 people at Google that powers Smart Reply, according to [Wired](https://www.wired.com/story/what-is-ray-kurzweil-up-to-at-google-writing-your-emails/).

 ### Nick Bostrom